ipld/specs/data-structures/ethereum/state.md

 ## State Account IPLD
 This is the IPLD schema for a state account in the Ethereum state trie.
-* The IPLD block is the RLP encoded state account, this is the object stored as the value in a StateTrieNode leaf.
+* The IPLD block is the RLP encoded state account: `RLP([Nonce, Balance, StorageRoot, CodeHash])`.
+  * This is the object stored as the value in a leaf StateTrieNode.
-* CID links to state accounts use a KECCAK_256 multihash of the RLP encoded state account and the EthAccountSnapshot codec (0x97).
+* CID links to a `StateAccount` use a KECCAK_256 multihash of the RLP encoded state account and the EthAccountSnapshot codec (0x97).
 ```ipldsch
 # Account is the Ethereum consensus representation of accounts.
 # These objects are stored in the state trie leafs.